Noderyos/Noderyos.github.io/_posts/2025-01-06-motorola-reaperhd-fr.md

 };
 ```

-A la fin de cette image, on retrouve ca
+A la fin de cette image, on retrouve ca:

 ```
 00010140  00 00 00 00 00 00 00 00  00 00 00 00 8E 00 00 00  ................